microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 #### Dual-Energy microangioCT

 Unfortunately, not all samples exhibit a pronounced difference in gray values between bone tissue and μAngiofil when scanned using standard scanning parameters.
-This issue is particularly common in murine samples, even though the bone mineral density of mouse bones is generally higher than that of other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
+This issue is particularly common in murine samples, as the bone mineral density of mouse bones is generally higher than that of other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
 In tomographic datasets of murine samples, the gray values of bone tissue and μAngiofil are similar making it impossible to distinguish them based on histogram levels alone (e.g., Fig. @fig:4).
 While decalcification can improve contrast (see Fig. @fig:2), we propose a more efficient alternative: dual-energy scanning.
 Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [@doi:10.1111/jmi.12543; @doi:10.1111/jmi.13369].